René Marić: Leeds United

-On 30th July 2022, Marić was appointed as the Assistant Head Coach, to Jesse Marsch, at Leeds United.
-He departed Leeds United on 6 February 2023, following the sacking of Jesse Marsch.
+On 30 July 2022, Marić was appointed as the assistant head coach, to Jesse Marsch, at Leeds United.
+He departed Leeds United on 6 February 2023, following the sacking of Marsch.

+Bayern Munich

+On 15 November 2023, Maric was appointed by Bayern Munich to a newly created position responsible for coaching development and playing philosophy.
+He was appointed as the head coach of the Bayern Munich U19 team on 5 February 2024, replacing Michael Hartmann.

+In June 2024, he joined Vincent Kompany's coaching staff, having previously undertaken an educational visit with him at Burnley.
+He continued his work at the FC Bayern Campus, while his role with the U19 team was taken over by former U17 coach Peter Gaydarov.

 Personal life

 Marić is of Croatian descent.
 He initially sought to play professional football but was forced to switch to coaching due to lack of playing opportunities.
 Marić, along with several other football enthusiasts, started an online blog called Spielverlagerung where he would rate and analyse performances of Bundesliga teams.
 An assistant of Thomas Tuchel's at Mainz 05, who had been following Marić's blog analysis of the team's performances, came in contact with Marić and invited him to Mainz for cooperation.